Countdown to Summer 2019!

 - Guide the CIT through the transition from camper to volunteer staff.

-If you are interested in applying for the 2018 CIT program, please email firstname.lastname@example.org to request an application.
-You must complete the application and return it to camp before February 28, 2018.
+If you are interested in applying for the 2019 CIT program, please email email@example.com to request an application.
+You must complete the application and return it to camp before February 28, 2019.
 Applications received after this date may not be considered for the program due to the limited number of spaces.
 Along with the application you must enclose a recent photo and two letters of recommendation.
 The recommendations should come from individuals who are not related to you and only one may be from someone at camp.
-Applicants will be notified of the decisions by April 2018.
-Remember, even if you are not selected as part of the CIT program in 2018, you may still apply as a camper for Senior Camp or Coastal Camp Seale Harris.
+CIT selections are typically finalized during the month of March.
+Remember, even if you are not selected as part of the CIT program in 2019, you may still apply as a camper for Senior Camp or Coastal Camp Seale Harris.
 You can also apply to help at one of our day camp programs.
 If you are selected for the CIT program, more information will be sent to you.

 Those considering applying to become a CIT should: